-Today’s Role Model is Kate Caldwell.
+Today’s Tech Role Model is Kate Caldwell.
 Kate pivoted into software engineering after starting her career in the publishing industry.
-Having worked in the tech industry for a few years now, she’s been thrilled the similarities between working on a written project like a novel and building software: both require an initial vision, a flexibility in approach, a dogged work ethic, and the ability to willingly seek out and incorporate feedback into your work.
+She’s worked in the tech industry for a few years now and sees similarities between working on a written project like a novel and building software.
+Both require an initial vision, a flexibility in approach, a dogged work ethic, and the ability to willingly seek out and incorporate feedback into your work.

 What’s your official title and how long have you been in this role?

 I’m a Software Engineer working to re-platform legacy features into a new web application for RateBeer.
 I started as a contractor in the summer of 2017, and then the company extended a full-time offer to me in the fall of 2017.